diksown/touristfacts/README.md

 ## Contributing

 Want to suggest a new fact?
 Just open an issue using the [fact suggestion template](https://github.com/diksown/touristfacts/issues/new?assignees=&labels=&template=fact-suggestion.md&title=Fact+suggestion)!
 If it is well humoured, I'll add a `accepted` label to it and it will automatically be added to the site, giving a link to your GitHub profile as credit :)

+If want to contribute in another way, you can [open a blank issue](https://github.com/diksown/touristfacts/issues/new) or fork this project and make a pull request.